rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 Attribute Mapping for Okta
 ==========================

-In the SAML attributes/assertions sent to Rackspace during login, you may need to customize the mappings for information that Okta provides to properly align to Rackspace values.

-Be sure to validate the following items in your |amp|:

-- The Okta groups users belong to that you want to map to specific Rackspace permissions.
-You can do this while configuring the SAML application in the **"Group Attribute Statements"**, or edit an existing application by going to your Okta Admin panel and modifying the **"Group Attribute Statements"**.
+If you want the groups a user belongs to appear in the SAML attributes and assertions sent to Rackspace so they can be mapped into permissions, you may need to customize the group attribute statements Okta uses to include group membership.
+You can do this while configuring the SAML application in the **Group Attribute Statements** or edit an existing application by going to your Admin panel and modifying the **Group Attribute Statements**.
-- The ``expire`` value/path
-- The ``email`` value/path

-For example, if you want to include all groups a user belongs to that have the word ``rackspace`` in your SAML assertions, add a field with an appropriate name like ``groups`` and select a regex filter with the value ``*rackspace*``.
+For example, if you want to include all groups a user belongs to which have the word ``rackspace`` in your SAML assertions, add a field with an appropriate name like ``groups`` and select a regex filter with the value ``.*rackspace.*``.

 .. image:: create_app_5.png

+|

-The following is an example .yml policy you can use when you configure your attribute mapping policy with rackspace.
-This assumes you have a group named "rackspace-billing" with users you want to access rackspace billing services using the 'billing:admin' rackspace role.
+The following is an example Rackspace YAML ``.yml`` attribute mapping policy that you can use when you configure your identity provider with Rackspace.
+This example assumes you have a group named ``rackspace-billing`` with users you want to access Rackspace billing services using the ``billing:admin`` Rackspace role.

 Notes: